Hamza Yusuf: Support for constitutional monarchy over democracy

 In an interview with Turki al-Dakhil of Saudi Arabia in 2011, Hamza Yusuf argued that constitutional monarchy was a stronger form of governance than democracy.
 He stated:"Firstly, kings are incorruptible unlike those who possess great wealth.
 [Presenter interjecting: Like the nouveau riche?]
 Yes, like that.
 Such a person can be corrupted.
 As for kings, he is satiated.
 He has everything.
 He does not need anything".

 Comments on the Syrian Revolution

 In 2019, in reference to Arab Spring protests against Syrian dictator Bashar al-Assad, Yusuf criticized the Syrian Revolution, stating that "If you humiliate a ruler, God will humiliate you."
-Although some viewed these comments as supportive of the Syrian regime, Yusuf responded, rejected this interpretation.
+Although some viewed these comments as supportive of the Syrian regime, Yusuf responded, rejecting this interpretation.

 2016 Black Lives Matter comments

 In December 2016, Yusuf made comments that were perceived as critical of the tactics employed by the Black Lives Matter movement.
 He argued that, "The United States is probably, in terms of its laws, one of the least racist societies in the world."
 He also stated that, "We have between 15,000 and 18,000 homicides per year.
 Fifty percent are black-on-black crime, literally."
 He added, "There are twice as many whites that have been shot by police, but nobody ever shows those videos."
 Yusuf was criticized for these comments, including on social media.
 Zaid Shakir defended Yusuf, writing that "I can say with absolute confidence that there is not a racist bone in Shaykh Hamza's body.
 A racist is someone who believes in the superiority of one race over another.
 Shaykh Hamza, like any serious Muslim, totally rejects that idea."